-Another angle we can take to better understand the sources of the leaks is to decompose the labor supply effects into static and dynamic components.40 This is what we show in Table 6.
-We define as static the part of the leak that happens in the period of the reform: i.e. how do changes in labor supply in that period directly affect the leakage.
-Given the dynamic wage effects discussed above, these changes will also affect earnings in the future: both through wage effects and through labor supply effects implied by those wage changes.
-This will affect the budget in the future and hence also imply a leakage, since our reforms are budget neutral in the dynamic sense, i.e. in terms of the long-term government budget.
-Examining all the columns in Table 6, we see that the static effect is a bit more than twice as large as the dynamic effect.
+Another angle we can take to better understand the sources of the leaks is to decompose the labor supply effects into static and dynamic components.37 Table 6 summarizes the results of the decomposition.
+We define as static the part of the leak that happens in the reform period: i.e., how do changes in labor supply in that period directly affect the leakage?
+Given the dynamic wage effects discussed above, these changes will also affect earnings in the future, both through wage effects and labor supply effects implied by those wage changes.
+This will affect the future budget and hence imply a leakage since our reforms are budget neutral in the dynamic sense, i.e., in terms of the long-term government budget.
+Examining all the columns in Table 6, we see that the static effect is slightly more than twice as large as the dynamic effect.